Battle of Marcellae: Battle

 In the summer of the next year Constantine VI led his army north and on 20 July was confronted by the Bulgarians under Kardam near the border castle Marcellae.
 The Bulgarians had built ramparts blocking the roads to the Rish Pass and the capital Pliska.
 For several days the emperor did not dare to attack but by the end of July he was convinced by "false astrologists" (according to the Byzantine chronicler Theophanes the Confessor) that the stars boded victory and attacked.
 Before the beginning of the battle, while awaiting the Byzantine assault, the Bulgarian ruler secretly placed part of his cavalry behind the hills surrounding the battlefield.

 Due to the rugged terrain the advancing Byzantine army broke its order.
 Taking advantage of that mistake, Kardam ordered a counterattack which brought the Bulgarians a great success.
 The Bulgarian cavalry went round the Byzantines and cut their way back to their fortified camp and the fortress of Marcellae.
 The Bulgarians took the supplies, the treasury and the tent of the emperor.
 They chased Constantine VI to Constantinople, killing a great number of soldiers.
 Many Byzantine commanders and officers perished in the battle.

-A weapon called arkani was used by the Bulgarians in this battle: the arkani consisted of a long pole with an attachment similar to a lasso at one end.
-It was an excellent weapon against cavalry as the rider could easily be pulled out of the saddle by a skilled warrior, armed with the arkani.
+During the battle the Bulgarians used the arkani, a long pole with an attachment similar to a lasso at one end.
+It could be used to pull riders out of the saddle, and was consequently an excellent weapon against cavalry.

 Aftermath

 After the defeat, Constantine VI had to conclude peace with Kardam and had to pay tribute.
 Four years later the emperor stopped the payment, leading to a new war in Thrace which ended without a decisive battle.
 The hostilities between Bulgaria and Byzantium continued under Kardam's successor Krum.

 The victory had great political significance.
-The decades of crisis were finally overcome, the Byzantines were forced once again to pay tribute to the Begs (tribal kings) of the Turks.
+The decades of crisis in Bulgaria were finally overcome.
 Bulgaria entered the 9th century consolidated, stronger and united which was an important factor for the string of victories scored by Krum against the Byzantines.